-As at October 31, 2017, the Company's net working capital was \$3.1 million compared to net working capital deficit of \$2.7 million as at April 30, 2017.
+As at April 30, 2018, the Company's net working capital was \$2.5 million compared to net working capital deficit of \$2.7 million as at April 30, 2017, net working capital of \$1.5 million as at April 30, 2016.
 The increase in net working capital was the result of the \$9.6 million Agnico Eagle private placement, net of the debt repayment of US\$2.5 million and net of operational expenditures.

-Cash outflow from operating activities for the current period ended October 31, 2017 was higher than the previous comparative historic period because of increased corporate and exploration activities due to acquisition of mineral projects.
+Cash outflow from operating activities for the current year ended April 30, 2018 was consistent with 2017 but higher than the comparative historic year 2016 because of increased corporate and exploration activities due to acquisition of mineral projects.

-Cash outflow from investing activities was lower when compared to the previous comparative historic period because of the US\$10.0 million Caballo Blanco acquisition payments paid in the prior year.
+Cash outflow from investing activities was nil in the current year end when compared to the previous two comparative historic years because of the US\$10.0 million Caballo Blanco acquisition payments paid in the prior year.

-Cash inflow from financing activities was lower when compared with the comparative period in 2016. \$12.8 million of equity and \$1.6 million of debt financing were raised in 2016.
-In 2017, \$9.6 million was raised from the Agnico Eagle private placement and the Company repaid US\$2.5 million of promissory note.
+Cash inflow from financing activities was lower in the current year when compared with the comparative period in 2017 and higher than in 2016. \$16.4 million of equity and \$1.3 million of debt financing were raised in fiscal April 30, 2017.
+In fiscal year ended April 30, 2018, \$9.6 million was raised from the Agnico Eagle private placement and the Company repaid US\$2.5 million of promissory note.
+There was minimal activity in 2016.